omnishelfio/website/README.md

 ## Getting Started

-1. Replace `YOUR_USERNAME` in the script tags with your GitHub username
+1. The script tags are ready to use with your GitHub username (omnishelfio)
 2. Add the script tags to your Webflow pages
 3. Ensure all dependencies are loaded
 4. Test functionality on your live site